 - Sample OppLoans/FinWise Bank loan: A $3,000 loan at 160% APR for 12 Months.
 12 Payments of $514.60 each for a total of $6,175.20.

 Elevate’s Rise uses FDIC-supervised FinWiseBank(Utah) and Capital Community Bank (Utah) to make installment loans of $500 to $5,000 with APRs of 99% to 149% in several states that do not allow those rates for some or all loans in that size range.
 Rise also lends directly in a number of other states.
 In addition to the Rise installment loan, Elevate also offers a line of credit, Elastic, using FDIC-supervised Republic Bank & Trust (Kentucky), at an effective APR of about 100% in a number of states that do not allow that rate.
-Elevate has been sued by the DC Attorney General for engaging in a rent-a-bank scheme and agreed to a nearly $4 million settlement and to stop usurious lending in DC.
+Elevate was sued by the DC Attorney General for engaging in a rent-a-bank scheme and agreed to a nearly $4 million settlement and to stop usurious lending in DC.

 Enova, which operates the payday and installment lender CashNetUSA, uses the NetCredit brand through FDIC-supervised Republic Bank & Trust (Kentucky) and Transportation Alliance Bank (TAB Bank) (Utah) to make installment loans of $2,500 to $10,000 with APRs up to 99.99% in several states that do not allow those rates on some or all loans in that size range.
 Enova also offers rent-a-bank lines of credit at rates that states do not allow.

 Applied Data Finance, doing business as Personify Financial uses First Electronic Bank, an FDIC-supervised industrial bank chartered in Utah (and owned by Fry’s Electronics), to enable installment loans of $500 to $10,000 with APRs as high as 179.99% in several states that do not allow that rate for some or all loans in that size range.
 Personify also lends directly in a number of states.